nf-core/detaxizer/docs/output.md

 - `bbduk/`: Contains the output from the bbduk classification step.
   - `ids/`: Contains the files with the IDs classified by bbduk.
     - `<sample>.bbduk.txt`: Contains the classified IDs per sample.
-  -`<sample>.bbduk.log`: Contains statistics on the bbduk run
+  - `<sample>.bbduk.log`: Contains statistics on the bbduk run

 </details>

 ### classification

 Either the merged IDs from [bbduk](#bbduk) and [kraken2](#kraken2) or the ones produced by one of the tools are shown in this folder.
+Also, the summary files of the classification step are shown.

 <details markdown="1">
 <summary>Output files</summary>

 - `classification/`:
-  -`ids/`: Contains either the merged ID files of the classification step or the ones from one classification tool.
+  - `ids/`: Contains either the merged ID files of the classification step or the ones from one classification tool.
-    -`<sample>.ids.txt`: Contains the classified IDs.
+    - `<sample>.ids.txt`: Contains the classified IDs.
-  -`summary/`: Contains the summary files of either the classification step or the ones from one classification tool.
+  - `summary/`: Contains the summary files of either the classification step or the ones from one classification tool.
-    -`<sample>.classification_summary.tsv`: Contains the count of reads classified.
+    - `<sample>.classification_summary.tsv`: Contains the count of reads classified.
 </details>

 ### blastn